WEDDING PHOTOGRAPHY WORKSHOP

 Weddings incorporate many different types of photography, still life, portraiture and perhaps most importantly photojournalism, the ability to document the day in a thoughtful, unobtrusive manner, capturing the true spirit of the day.

 This Workshop will help you to prepare for the most challenging real life event there is by simulating realistic photographic situations as well as interesting and dynamic theory discussions.
-You will come away with an understanding of how to approach this field of photography with confidence and curiosity as well as the beginning of a great portfolio of work to get your new career started in style.
+You will come away with an understanding of how to approach this field of photography with confidence and curiosity to get your new career started.

 Being responsible for capturing the memories of the most important day of a couples life is what makes wedding photography so special, it will make you a better photographer in every way.